Mathpix/mathpix-on-prem/README.md

 kubectl apply -k ./kubernetes-manifests/scs/overlays/your-overlay-name/consumer
 ```

+You can also update the consumer replica count in your consumer overlay's `kustomization.yaml` from the default of 1.

 ## GCP GKE Cluster Setup

 To create a GKE cluster with the GPU operator and GPU nodes from scratch you can use terraform.
 Look at the [README.md](kubernetes-cluster-setup/gke/README.md) in the [`kubernetes-cluster-setup/gke/`](kubernetes-cluster-setup/gke/) directory for more information.